WebReflection/polpetta/README.md

 ---------------
 I am maintaining different projects and I am sick of setting up a web-server per each project.
 You might have noticed that most **recent browsers do not let us test through the *file://* protocol anymore** and this is the most annoying thing ever for a developer, imho.
+You might be a *node.js* modules developer too and sometimes an easy way to test your modules is all you need.
 With *polpetta* you can create as many server as you want per each folder and test them without setting up a damn thing.
-Accordingly, if you develop anything for the web that does not necessary requires this or that server side language, *polpetta* could be exactly what you are looking for.
+Accordingly, if you develop anything for the web or the *node.js* community, *polpetta* could be exactly the solution to all your problems.

 Usage